 IMPACT in Peru

-Our work in Peru focuses on providing technical guidance to develop new approaches to equitable natural resource management.
+IMPACT is currently not working in Peru.
+Previously, our work in Peru focused on providing technical guidance to develop new approaches to equitable natural resource management.

 The mining sector is a strong contributor to Peru’s economy.
 Artisanal mining, in particular, occurs in many regions and is a source of livelihood for an estimated 400,000 Peruvians.
 Artisanal mining also accounts for close to a quarter of all gold production in the country.